conormkelly/reamo/DEVELOPMENT.md

 5. **Long-press needs async** - Use `vi.useFakeTimers()` and `vi.advanceTimersByTime()` for testing hold gestures.

 6. **Pointer events in JSDOM are limited** - Full gesture testing requires mocking `getBoundingClientRect()`.
 State integration tests are more reliable.
 Use Playwright for real gesture testing.

+7. **Hooks with timeouts need refs for current values** - If a timeout callback needs the "current" value (not the stale closure value), store it in a ref that's updated on each render.
+See `usePeakHold` for the pattern.

 ## Extension Robustness